 Watchful, observant and warm of heart, Donna Horn helms our Public Service arm, leading our work with the people who tackle the thorniest issues on all of our behalf.
-As a researcher, writer, facilitator and leadership development practitioner, Donna is deeply invested in our core work of helping people tap their finest selves.
+As a researcher, writer, facilitator and leadership development practitioner — and now certified coach with her ACC credentials — Donna is deeply invested in our core work of helping people tap their finest selves.
 (And with a steel-trap memory for names, she’s also the right person to take with you to a networking event.)

 How and when did your relationship with Roy Group begin?